intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

   * Unsigned long long and long long operands cannot be used in DWord scattered read/write and DWord atomic write.

-* svmptr_t: represents an integer of pointer size for SVM (shared virtual memory, Gen8+).
+* svmptr_t: represents an integer of pointer size for SVM (shared virtual memory).
 When declaring a struct that is in SVM, use svmptr_t for a pointer field.
 The size of svmptr_t is set by compiler options /DCM_PTRSIZE=32 or /DCM_PTRSIZE=64; use the size appropriate to whether the C for Metal program will be run from a 32 bit or 64 bit application.
 See :ref:`SharedVirtualMemory`.